 For more information about bagged leaf collection or the Yard Waste Facility, please contact Molly Ettenborough, Recycling and Energy Manager, at 978-499-0413.

 Bagged Leaf Collection

-- Bagged Leaf collections will take place on your regular trash day the following weeks
+- Bagged leaf collections will take place on the

 - Place leaves in brown leaf bags or loose in a marked barrel.
 Bags must be at the curb by 6 am and contain only leaves.
 Please do not overfill bags.